nudelfabrik/FidiStat/README.md

 -----
 Per default, with setting "local = true", the JSON files are generated on the local machine.

-    fidistat client start
+    fidistat --client start
 starts the daemon.
-Currently the interval is hardcoded at 10 minutes.
-To provide "clean" Timestamps, the daemon will wait until the next full 10 minutes (0:10, 0:20,...) and then wakes every 10 minutes to update the jsons with new values.
+To provide "clean" Timestamps, the daemon will wait until the next full<code>60min modulo interval x</code> minutes and then wakes every x minutes to update the jsons with new values.
-Changing the interval is currently a TODO, see #38.

-SSL
+SSL/TLS
 ---
 If you want to have the files on another host, or generate statusboards for several machines, you can do that via TLS.
 Generate a basic certificate (advanced options will be available later):